behumble/dexdex/README.md

 DexDex
 ======
+- a ClassPath appender for dalvik Apps
-a simple library to overcome 64K methods limit of DEX file
+- can be used to overcome 64K methods limit of DEX file

 Documentation
 -------------